zuzanapiarova/philosophers/README.md

 # MECHANISMS TO AVOID DYING
 1. think time is calculated based on how much time they have left beofre dying, not static
-2. after each action check if the monitoring thread did not find any death and set stop_simulation to true, if yes exit right away so we do not print any more information to the console
-3. start eating right away, the even a couple miliseconds later, because thinking or sleeping first would unneccessarily reduce their time_to_die limit
+3. the odd start eating right away, the even a couple miliseconds later, because thinking or sleeping first would unneccessarily reduce their time_to_die limit
 4. tried to avoid busy-waiting

 # HOW I CHECK FOR END OF SIMULATION (DEATH OR FINISHED EATING)